BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

     How many abnormal *paired-end read pairs* (red coloured F/R oriented read pairs) can you see that spans the deletion region?
 Does this number coincide with the INFO:PE?
+    !!! hint ""
+        ???
+"Hint"
+            ```
+            cat somatic.sv.vcf | grep "<DEL>" | cut -f 8
+            ```
     !!! success ""
         ??? "**Answer**"
             19, YES

 !!! note "Question"
-    Zoom into left breakpoint and tally the number of soft-clipped reads at both junctions.
+    Zoom into left and right breakpoint separately and tally the number of soft-clipped reads (count the soft-clipped reads with >24 mismatched reads).
     How many abnormal split-reads (soft-clipped reads) did you observe?
 Clue INFO:SR.

     !!! success ""